m-allanson/gatsby-plugin-module-local-ident-name/README.md

 # How to use

 1. Include the plugin in your `gatsby-config.js` file.
-1. Specify a new `localIdentName` for your class names
+2. Specify a new `localIdentName` for your class names
+3. Want to include SASS files?
+Set `includeSASS` to true

 ```javascript
 // in gatsby-config.js